Creuna-Oslo/prop-types-csharp/README.md

 **log**: `Boolean` = `false`

-If set to true, will output some information about the plugin to the shell.
+If set to true, will output some meta information from the plugin.

 **match**: `Array` of `String | RegExp` = `[/\.jsx$/]`

-Use this to choose what files to include when generating classes.
+A file is included if its path matches any of the matching patterns (unless it matches an exclude pattern).
 Default is replaced when setting this.

 **namespace**: `String`